modelpack/model-spec/README.md

 ## Current Work

-There are two versions of specifications proposed, both of which are under development:

-* v1: The first version of the specification, provides a compatible way to package and distribute models based on the current [OCI image specification](https://github.com/opencontainers/image-spec/) and [the artifacts guidelines](https://github.com/opencontainers/image-spec/blob/main/manifest.md#guidelines-for-artifact-usage).
+The specification, provides a compatible way to package and distribute models based on the current [OCI image specification](https://github.com/opencontainers/image-spec/) and [the artifacts guidelines](https://github.com/opencontainers/image-spec/blob/main/manifest.md#guidelines-for-artifact-usage).
 For compatibility reasons, it only contains part of the model metadata, and handles model artifacts as opaque binaries.
 However, it provides a convient way to package AI models in the container image format and can be used as [OCI volume sources](https://github.com/kubernetes/enhancements/issues/4639) in Kubernetes environments.
-* v2: The second version of the specification, in a pretty early stage, includes a model image specification and a model runtime specification.
-The model image specification packages models with details like model artifacts, metadata, configuration, and runtime environment.
-The model runtime specification defines how to run the packaged models in a cloud native environment.
-It builds a foundation for promoting AI models as a first-class citizen in the cloud native ecosystem, and let users build once and run anywhere.

-We consider the two versions incremental steps toward a standard model specification.
-The v1 specification is a simple and compatible way to package AI models in the container image format, while the v2 specification is a more comprehensive and cloud native way to package, distribute, and run AI models.

-For details, please see [the v1 specification](docs/v1/spec.md) and [the v2 specification introduction](docs/v2/intro.md).
+For details, please see [the specification](docs/spec.md).

 ## LICENSE